Head of customer support leaves as SAP shakes up management again

 SAP’s 2020 revenue exceeded its lowered guidance, while profit hit the high end, the company said in an overnight news release issued ahead of results scheduled on Jan.
 29.

-“Our strong finish to the year and the upcoming launch of our new holistic business transformation offering position us well to meet our new outlook targets,” Klein said.

-The company plans a kick-off event, called SAP Rise, on Jan.
+The company plans a kick-off event, called Rise with SAP, on Jan.
 27 to promote its cloud drive.
+Klein teased the prospect of more news on SAP’s relationship with Microsoft around the event.
+“Watch this space,” he said.

+Klein, who became a father for the second time on the day he was named sole CEO, said he was handing over some duties to new chief people officer Sabine Bendiek - another Microsoft alumna - who will also assume his role as chief operating officer.

-SAP shares erased earlier gains to trade unchanged in Frankfurt.
-They have lost more than a quarter in value since their all-time high set last September, valuing the Walldorf-based company at $156 billion.
+SAP shares wiped out earlier gains to trade 0.4% lower in Frankfurt.
+They have shed more than a quarter in value since their all-time high set last September, valuing the Walldorf-based company at $156 billion.

 Our Standards: The Thomson Reuters Trust Principles.